Parent pages:

 }

 If, by design, border needs to have different colors for different sides of element, then, instead of padding, border itself can be specified for outer element.
-At that, possible gap between inner element and border of outer element can be hidden by partial moving inner element to border of outer element by using negative margin of 1-2 pixels with concurrent increasing border-width of outer element to same value to compensate the offset.
+At that, possible gap between inner element and border of outer element can be hidden by partial moving inner element to border of outer element by using a negative margin of 1-2 pixels with concurrent increasing of border-width of outer element by the same value to compensate the offset.

 Live example

-See also author’s border-radius generator that has built-in workaround for rounded-corner issues described above.
+See also the author’s border-radius generator that has a built-in workaround for rounded-corner issues described above.